Dr. Lawrence Needleman

 Obsessive Compulsive Disorder

 Over the years, my primary approach for treating OCD has been integrating exposure with response prevention (ERP) with mindfulness and motivational strategies.
 In ERP, clients are guided in systematically facing avoided triggering situations while resisting counterproductive safety-seeking behaviors.
 I use a 12-session protocol that is extremely effective for clients who are able to participate.
 However, ERP is not appropriate for all clients.
 For example, if people are in a fragile state due to having multiple co-occurring diagnoses and life stressors, ERP could be overwhelming and counterproductive.
-For these clients, it can be more effective to implement new research-based innovations in the field or to creatively tailor treatment to their unique psychological constitution and needs.
+For these clients, it can be more effective to implement new innovations in the field or to creatively tailor treatment to their unique psychological constitution and needs.

 Clients with Post-Traumatic Stress Disorder (PTSD) or Co-Occurring PTSD and OCD

+Another approach I've been using is a break-through treatment called the Reconsolidating of Traumatic Memories (RTM) protocol (see https://thertmprotocol.com).
 It was designed to treat PTSD and is highly effective and extremely rapid in doing so.
 In several research studies with combat veterans, 6 sessions resulted in loss of PTSD diagnosis for approximately 90% of clients.
 In RTM, the therapist guides clients in visualization procedures that change the traumatic memory format so that the memory no longer feels real or like a current danger.
 RTM can be effective for clients having co-occurring PTSD and OCD.
-Moreover, for OCD clients who do not have a trauma history, I have made modifications to the RTM protocol.
-Although there have been no research studies on RTM for OCD thus far, I've seen remarkable effects for clients who seem to be a good fit for it.
+Moreover, for clients with OCD who do not have a trauma history, I have made modifications to the RTM protocol with promising results.

 Other Anxiety Disorders